Connecting the Many-Body Chern Number to Luttinger's Theorem through St\v{r}eda's Formula

-Our results raise intriguing questions, such as the contribution of $N_3[G^{0}]$ and $\Delta N_3[G]$ to the fractional Hall response of strongly-correlated states.
+Our results raise intriguing questions, such as the contribution of $N_3[G^{0}]$ and $\Delta N_3[G]$ to the fractional Hall response of strongly correlated states.
 Importantly, our results indicate that the fractionalization of the many-body Chern number must be encoded in $\Delta N_3[G]$, as provided in Eqs.~\eqref{corrections} and~\eqref{corrections2}.
-A numerical evaluation of $\Delta N_3[G]$ would thus provide insight on the emergence of fractionalization in strongly-correlated topological matter.
+A numerical evaluation of $\Delta N_3[G]$ would thus provide insight on the emergence of fractionalization in strongly correlated topological matter.

 \textit{Acknowledgments.---} We acknowledge stimulating exchanges with Michele Fabrizio, Adolfo Grushin, Bruno Mera, C\'ecile Repellin, Gonzalo Usaj and Botao Wang.
 Work in Brussels is supported by the FRS-FNRS (Belgium), the ERC Grant LATIS and the EOS project CHEQS.
-SS acknowledges the support of the Solvay Institutes, within the framework of the Jacques Solvay International Chairs in Physics, and the U.S. National Science Foundation (grant No. DMR-2002850).
+S. S. acknowledges the support of the Solvay Institutes, within the framework of the Jacques Solvay International Chairs in Physics, and the U.S. National Science Foundation (Grant No. DMR-2245246).